LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-historical-research.md

 Tip 2: All the terms used can be found in the last release of the model: [http://www.cidoc-crm.org/get-last-official-release](http://www.cidoc-crm.org/get-last-official-release).

 ### Thing 7: FAIR data modelling
 The fourth and the fifth star in Berner Lee’s model can be awarded when the data are stored in a format in which the topics their properties and their characteristics are identified using URIs whenever possible.
 More concretely, it implies that you record your data using the Resource Description Framework (RDF) format.
 RDF, simply put, is a technology which enables you to publish the contents of a database via the web.
 It is based on a simple data model which assumes that all statements about resources can be reduced to a basic form, consisting of a subject, a predicate and an object.
 RDF assertions are also known as triples.
 In a FAIR data model, elements of data are organised and identified using PIDs.
-To same goes for the relations between these elements.
+The same goes for the relations between these elements.
 The FAIR data model is a graphical view of the data that act as a metadata key to a spreadsheet but it can also be used as a guide to expose data as a linked data graph in Resource Description Framework (RDF) format.

-Existing datasets can be converted to RDF by making use of the [FAIRifier ](https://github.com/DTL-FAIRData/FAIRifier/wiki) software.
+Existing data sets can be converted to RDF by making use of the [FAIRifier ](https://github.com/DTL-FAIRData/FAIRifier/wiki) software.
 This application is based on [OpenRefine](http://openrefine.org/).
 Other examples of tools to generate RDF are [Karma](http://usc-isi-i2.github.io/karma/) and [RML](http://rml.io/).
 In the FAIRifier, it is possible to upload a CSV file.
 After this, the data set can be connected to elements from existing ontologies.

 **ACTIVITIES:**
 1. Learn about the basics of RDF modeling by going through the [first 15 slides](http://dublincore.org/resources/training/ASIST-Webinar-20160518/webinar-en.pdf) of the webinar about the [UNESCO Thesaurus](http://vocabularies.unesco.org/browser/thesaurus/en/).